 How to Use Peabody Museum Collections in Teaching

 The Peabody Museum serves the Harvard community as a valuable resource, through which students, faculty, and staff can explore and celebrate ancient and contemporary cultures, historical events, spirituality, and the creativity and innovations of the peoples and nations of our world.
 An integral part of the museum's mission is to make collections accessible to the Harvard community and to provide students with the opportunity for formal and informal object-based learning.
 Harvard faculty and teaching fellows are welcome and encouraged to make use of its collections as part of their course curricula.

-Two weeks' advance notice is required for scheduling class visits, research, and tours.
+- Two weeks' advance notice is required for scheduling class visits, research, and tours.
 Teaching displays require one-month advance notice.

-Please contact Associate Curator Diana Loren as you prepare for next semester’s courses so that we may best accommodate your requests and develop effective ways to incorporate collections specific to your course needs.
+- Please contact Diana Loren, Director of Academic Partnerships at email@example.com as you prepare for next semester’s courses so that we may best accommodate your requests and develop effective ways to incorporate collections specific to your course needs.

 - Peabody Museum staff are also available to support faculty and staff research.
 Please contact Diana Loren, Director of Academic Partnerships at firstname.lastname@example.org.